SudarshanaSRao/Python-and-its-applications-in-ML/README.md

 The images are the dataset for the ML model.
 Store them in a folder named 'light' in the pwd or present working directory of the python compiler.
+The python code is stored in the file named- "traffic.py"

 <!---
 SudarshanaSRao/SudarshanaSRao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.